Guide

 Free

-Rainbow Falls (Wailuku River) - Description
+Rainbow Falls (Wailuku River) - Beschreibung

 Breathtaking and at the same time easy to reach: The northeast coast of Big Island in Hilo and the Hamakua Coast are home to some of Hawaii's most spectacular waterfalls.
 The northeast, with its tropical rainforests and botanical gardens, is the greenest part of the island with the most fertile soil.
 Besides Akaka Falls, Rainbow Falls are also part of a visit to Big Island.